-When December rolled around (after leaving Worldwide Church of God), I thought about keeping Christmas.
+When December rolled around (after leaving the group), I thought about keeping Christmas.
 I knew it wasn’t wrong to spend time with our families at that time of year, but it was hard after almost thirty years of not observing it to start up again.
 I ended up sending out lots of cards that first year to people–a number of them to people I hardly knew at my new church.
 But I felt good doing it.
 Finally, about two years later, I decided to buy my first small (4 foot) artificial tree and dressed it to the max, over-covering it with long icicles and blinking lights.
 I baked cookies, wrapped a few presents for my husband, and taped cards to the wall when they arrived.
 (I know now I was trying to recreate the time I remembered from my childhood.)
 I began to notice, however, that with each year I started to feel “sicker” with all of it.
 Even getting out a box of cards and attempting to address them was causing me to experience very pressuring feelings.
 After Christmas was over with, I felt the need to take everything down as quickly as I could.

 As a child, I experienced simple, happy memories of Christmas, but none of it seemed to connect with what I was trying to do now.
 All I was aware of was the “sick” feelings arising every Christmas when I began to involve myself in it.
 So I decided I didn’t want to take any decorations out until about one or two weeks before Christmas, put up very few, and then take them down the day after Christmas and get them out of my sight since they were beginning to look gaudy in my mind.
 I would even switch sometimes to a one foot high Christmas tree on a stand instead of decorating the larger one.
 I doubted I would ever feel any different and wondered if it was worth it all.